Search String

 AD&D 2nd Edition cRPGs

 AD&D 2nd Edition cRPGs employ Tactical Studies Rules' Advanced Dungeons & Dragons 2nd Edition ruleset, lore and campaign settings.
 These constitute some of the best cRPGs in cRPG History.
-As can be seen below, every notable AD&D 2nd Edition cRPG was developed on BioWare's Infinity Engine.
+As can be seen below, almost every notable AD&D 2nd Edition cRPG was developed on BioWare's Infinity Engine.

 List of AD&D 2nd Edition cRPGs